All your questions about the BIKE. Can’t find the answer you’re looking for? Contact our bike team.

 Yes!
 We will have 4 rest stops along the route where you can grab a snack and some water.

 You sure can!
 You can join us as a volunteer.
-Sign up on our website to let us know your availability.
+Learn more about our volunteer opportunities here.

 Corporate donations / sponsorships, and donations that are mailed in will have a slight delay while it is being processed.